Sanhattan: Extent

 According to newspaper La Tercera, Sanhattan is bounded by Av.
 Presidente Riesco to the north, El Golf to the east, Av.
 Apoquindo and Tajamar to the south, and the Mapocho river to the west.

 Transport

-Parking sites are few around Sanhattan, thus many people travel by subway or microbus.
+There are few parking sites around Sanhattan, so many people travel by subway or microbus.
 Line 1 of the city subway is located nearby.
 Sanhattan is surrounded by the Costanera Norte Highway.